-Algae is one of the most powerful sources of DHA and EPA omega-3s, and it is completely vegan, making it a great supplement to a plant-based diet. iwi’s omega-3-rich supplements are formulated with algae to provide an excellent source of bioavailable omega-3 for vegans, vegetarians, and omnivores alike.
+Algae is one of the most powerful sources of DHA and EPA omega-3s, and it is completely vegan, making it a great supplement to a plant-based diet. iwi life’s omega-3-rich supplements are formulated with algae to provide an excellent source of bioavailable omega-3 for vegans, vegetarians, and omnivores alike.
 Our Omega-3 Minis are smaller without sacrificing any amount of omega-3, making them great for your young ones because omega-3 intake matters at every age.

 These mini supplements contain the same full spectrum of healthy fats, including omega-6, omega-7, and omega-9, along with nutrients like carotenoids, antioxidants, and chlorophyll--all in a smaller capsule size than our original Omega-3 supplement.

-These products are just a few examples of the potential of algae. iwi is proud to offer a complete family of all-natural plant-based supplements that offer a wide range of health benefits for individuals, regardless of lifestyle.
+These products are just a few examples of the potential of algae. iwi life is proud to offer a complete family of all-natural plant-based supplements that offer a wide range of health benefits for individuals, regardless of lifestyle.
 All of our algae is sustainably sourced to promote your health and the environment's health.
 Try our Omega-3 Minis today and experience the benefits.

 HOW MANY SPECIES OF ALGAE ARE THERE? | National Library of Medicine

 Experts say algae is the food of the future.
 Here's why.| CNN